SleeplessByte/ruby-multibase/README.md

 strings, as well as serve as a _general purpose_ library to do `BaseX` encoding and decoding _without_ adding the prefix.

+> 🙌🏽 This is called `multibases` instead of the singular form, to stay
+> consistent with the `multihashes` gem, which was _forced_ to take a different
+> name has `multihash` was already taken, which is also the case for `multibase`
+> and others.
+In the future, this might be renamed to `multiformats-base`, with
+> a backwards-compatible interface.

 ## Installation

 Add this line to your application's Gemfile: